Frequently Asked Questions

 There is no pre-set limit on the number of students who will be admitted to the MA program.

-When is your application deadline, and how can I acquire an application form?
+When is your application deadline, and how do I apply?

 The application deadline for the Ph.D.
 Program is January 2.
 The application deadline for the MA program is February 1.
-The Graduate Record Examination is required.
-Application forms should be accompanied by a personal statement, a writing sample of not more than 20 pages, transcripts, and three letters of recommendation.
+The application form is available online.

 If I have further questions, who can answer them?

-Carol Fialkosky, graduate program administrator, should be able to answer many of your questions.
+Karina Ovalles, staff and graduate program assistant, should be able to answer many of your questions.

 For more information about the Ph.D. program contact Professor Nasser Behnegar, Director of the Ph.D. program.

-For more information about the MA program contact Professor Gerald Easter, Director of the MA program.
+For more information about the MA program contact Professor Jonathan Laurence, Interim Director of the MA program.